LouisSomers/Autonomous-navigation/README.md

 # Autonomous navigation with dynamic obstacle avoidance
 This is an implementation of autonomous navigation with dynamic obstacle avoidance in a simulation and the implementation in real-life.
 There is also an explenation what is needed to be able to use all the sensors that were used.

 On this page all the packages that are needed to run the simulation and to run it in real-life are found.
-The paper about this is found [here]()
+The paper about this is found [here]().

 ## Simulation
 A navigation method for obstacle avoidance in a static and dynamic environment is implemented in a simulation.
 All the files discussed below should be installed in a  catkin workspace ```catkin_ws ```, except for the ROS cartographer this should be installed in a seperate workspace that is isolated from the other packages, to prohibit interference between the packages.